cldf-datasets/uratyp/README.md

 ### `sources.bib`

+This file includes the literary sources used to code the answers and provide examples.

 # Funders and supporters
-SumuraSyyni (2014-2016) and AikaSyyni (2017-2021) funded by Kone Foundation for OV and UraLex (2014-2016) for Unni-Päivi Leino; Kipot ja kielet (2018-2020) funded by the University of Turku for Päivi Onkamo; URKO (Uralilainen Kolmio = ‘Uralic Triangle’ 2020-2022) funded by the Academy of Finland for Sirkka Saarinen, Päivi Onkamo and HArri Tolvanen; The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)
+SumuraSyyni (2014-2016) and AikaSyyni (2017-2021) funded by Kone Foundation for Outi Vesakoski and UraLex (2014-2016) for Unni-Päivi Leino; Kipot ja kielet (2018-2020) funded by the University of Turku for Päivi Onkamo; URKO (Uralilainen Kolmio = ‘Uralic Triangle’ 2020-2022) funded by the Academy of Finland for Sirkka Saarinen, Päivi Onkamo and Harri Tolvanen; The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)

 # Terms of use